bsmithgall/bsmithgall.github.io/_posts/2013-09-01-where-to-rebalance-citibike-part-i.md

   )
 {% endhighlight %}

-One minor annoyance was that I ended up with a dataframe of factors, so I had to go through and manually convert them into something more friendly.
+One minor annoyance was that I ended up with a dataframe of factors (as opposed to numerics or character vectors), so I had to go through and manually convert them into something more friendly.

 #### Clustering mostly empty stations